-We see that you have a search directory listing law firms on the Lloyds conveyancing panel.
-Do firms pay you a referral fee if I retain them for our conveyancing in Shenley Church End?
+We see that you have a post code search directory listing firms on the Lloyds conveyancing panel.
+Do companies pay you a commission if I appoint them for our conveyancing in Shenley Church End?

 We are a listing service only for law firms wishing to communicate if they are on the Lloyds conveyancing panel or other lender panels.
 We do not charge referral fees to any conveyancer that you subsequently appoint for your conveyancing in Shenley Church End.

 I have been on the look out for a flat up to £305k and found one round the corner in Shenley Church End I like with amenity areas and transport links nearby, however it's only got 51 remaining years left on the lease.
 There is not much else in Shenley Church End suitable, so just wondered if I would be making a grave error buying a lease with such few years left?

 If you require a mortgage that many years may be problematic.
 Reduce the offer by the expected lease extension will cost if it has not already been discounted.
 If the current proprietor has owned the premises for at least 2 years you could ask them to commence the lease extension formalities and pass it to you.
 An additional ninety years can be extended on to the current lease term and have £0 ground rent by law.
 You should speak to your conveyancing lawyer regarding this.

 Can you offer any advice when it comes to choosing a Shenley Church End conveyancing practice to deal with our lease extension?